fund-model/MimiFUND.jl/README.md

 ```
 compute_scc(m = get_model(),  # if no model provided, will use the default MimiFUND model
     year = nothing,  # user must specify an emission year for the SCC calculation
-    gas = :C,  # which greenhouse gas to use.
-The default is :C from carbon dioxide.
+    gas = :CO2,  # which greenhouse gas to use.
 Other options are :CH4, :N2O, and :SF6.
     last_year = 3000,  # the last year to run and use for the SCC calculation.
 Default is the last year of the time dimension, 3000.
     eta = 1.45,  # eta parameter for ramsey discounting representing the elasticity of marginal utility
     prtp = 0.015,  # pure rate of time preference parameter for discounting
-    useequityweights = false  # whether or not to use regional equity weighting
+    equity_weights = false  # whether or not to use regional equity weighting
 )
 ```